 The tax year is the calendar year.
 Income tax is calculated by applying a progressive tax rate schedule to taxable income as follows:

 Taxes for Non-residents: Employment income shall be taxed at the progressive tax rate, the same tax rate as residents of Thailand.
-Non-resident may be taxed at 15% on gross income.
+A non-resident may be taxed at 15% on gross income.

 Corporate Income Tax: 20%

-Income Tax Return (ITR): Consolidated returns are not permitted for corporate income tax purposes; each company must file its own tax return.
-A taxpayer must self-assess and make an advance corporate income tax payment for the first 6 months of the tax year.
+Income Tax Return (ITR): Consolidated returns are not permitted for corporate income tax purposes; each company must file its tax return.
+A taxpayer must self-assess and make an advance corporate income tax payment for the first six months of the tax year.

 Payroll tax: Tax on employment income is withheld by the employer and remitted monthly to the tax authorities.

 Value Added Tax (VAT): Standard Rate is 7%.
-Export rate is 0%.
+The export rate is 0%.

 Property tax: It imposes various tax rates based on the nature of the assets.
 The maximum tax rate depends on the type of land/building and the appraisal value:

 Social protection: Firms need to register their employees with the Workmen Compensation and Social Security Fund (SSF).
-Both employers and employees have to contribute a rate of 5% of the staff member’s income, up to a maximum of THB750 per month.
+Both employers and employees have to contribute a 5% rate of the staff member’s income, up to a maximum of THB750 per month.

-Additional: Some organisations pay allowances for housing and transport, medical insurance schemes, and any retirement or pension schemes.
+Additional: Some organizations pay allowances for housing and transport, medical insurance schemes, and any retirement or pension schemes.

 Retirement Age: 60 years old.

-Employee Provident Fund: Both employers and employees are required to make equal monthly contributions, ranging between 5 and 15% of the worker’s monthly remuneration.
+Employee Provident Fund: Both employers and employees must make equal monthly contributions, ranging between 5 and 15% of the worker's monthly remuneration.